PawseySC/using-nimbus/_episodes/02-cloud-at-pawsey.md

 > Analyse projects carefully constructed to most effectively utilize high-end computing infrastructure {: .callout}

 The horizontal scalability here is different from vertical scalability.
-Imagine a process that runs on a single compute core;  You could achieve horizontal scalability by running 100 instances of this algorithm, of course trhat might be a lot to manage.
+Imagine a process that runs on a single compute core;  You could achieve horizontal scalability by running 100 instances of this algorithm, of course that might be a lot to manage.
 There would be many input files and many output files; you might need to combine these outputs at some point.
 An equivalent process tackled with vertical scalability would mean running a single algorithm on 100 cores.
 This might result in algorithm that runs 100 times faster (it also might not do so; parallel programming is hard).

 At Pawsey Supercomputing Centre we operate a range of computing facilities for a range of computational workflows.
 Nimbus is well suited to a range of problems in the area of smaller scale problems and horizontally scaled problems.